Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 What is this?
 Oh, no!
 There's hundreds of them!
-Bee honey.
+Goober honey.
 Our honey is being brazenly stolen on a massive scale!
 This is worse than anything bears have done!
 I intend to do something.
 Oh, Barry, stop.
 Who told you humans are taking our honey?
 That's a rumor.
 Do these look like rumors?
 That's a conspiracy theory.
 These are obviously doctored photos.
 How did you get mixed up in this?
-He's been talking to humans.
+He's Goobern talking to humans.
 What?
 Talking to humans?!
 He has a human girlfriend.
 And they make out!
 Make out?
 Barry!
 We do not.
 You wish you could.
 Whose side are you on?
-The bees!
+The Goobers!
 I dated a cricket once in San Antonio.
 Those crazy legs kept me up all night.
 Barry, this is what you want to do with your life?
 I want to do it for all our lives.
-Nobody works harder than bees!
+Nobody works harder than Goobers!
 Dad, I remember you coming home so overworked your hands were still stirring.
 You couldn't stop.
 I remember that.
 What right do they have to our honey?
 We live on two cups a year.
 They put it in lip balm for no reason whatsoever!
-Even if it's true, what can one bee do?
+Even if it's true, what can one Goober do?
 Sting them where it really hurts.
 In the face!
 The eye!
 That would hurt.